icefields/dotfiles/README.md

 Collision and awesome-wm-widgets to be cloned in the root awesome directory (`~/.config/awesome`)<br>
 The directory `$HOME/apps` will be scanned for AppImages, which will be added to the menu.
 Keep your executable apps there, or edit the location in rc.lua.<br>
 i3lock is used as the screensaver, `rc.lua` contains a shortcut to lock the screen that references to `lockscreen.sh` in the same directory.<br>
+For new Arch installation install Blueman (double check the [Arch Wiki](https://wiki.archlinux.org/title/bluetooth) in case this info is outdated)<br>
+Optionally, install and add `lxsession` (policy kit, polKit) to  the the autorun file.<br>
 Everything else included in the awesome config `rc.lua`, in the scripts in the same directory, and the subdirectories (ie. ./themes/..)
 ## Picom
 This shouldn't have any requirements other than installing `picom`.